Ulas family

 The Ulas family of 19 is from rural southern Turkey.
-Five of the family (except for another, who has died) walk on all fours with their feet and the palms of their hands in what is called a "bear crawl".
-Their quadrupedal gait has never been reported in anatomically intact adult humans.
+Five of the family members (except for another, who has died) walk on all fours with their feet and the palms of their hands in what is called a "bear crawl".
+Their quadrupedal gait had never been reported in anatomically intact adult humans, but was later also discovered in other families in the region.
 The gait is different from the knuckle-walking quadrupedal gait of apes.
-In 2006, the family was the subject of a documentary: The Family That Walks On All Fours.
+In 2006, the family was the subject of a documentary: The Family That Walks on All Fours.

-The affected siblings have a form of non-progressive congenital cerebellar ataxia.
+The affected people have a form of non-progressive congenital cerebellar ataxia.
 The brain impairments include cerebellar hypoplasia, mild cerebral cortex atrophy and a reduced corpus callosum.
 They are also mildly intellectually disabled and have problems in balancing on two legs.
 However, they do not show the poor coordination of hands, speech, and eye movements often found in cerebellar ataxia.
 The four sisters can do needlework.
 They all share a recessive mutation on chromosome 17p.